 How did my computer get infected by STOP Djvu ransomware?

-How do I open a DJVU file?
+How to open a DJVU file

 DJVU files are encrypted and cannot be opened.
-If you want to attempt to decrypt your DJVU files and return them to their pre-infected state, you can use Emisisoft Decryptor for STOP Djvu.
+If you want to attempt to decrypt your DJVU files and return them to their pre-infected state, you can use Emsisoft Decryptor for STOP Djvu.
 The decryptor's website includes detailed instructions for decrypting DJVU files.